josecatalani/josecatalani/README.md

 💬 Ask me about ... anything, I'm here.

-📫 How to reach me: @josecatalani, I have account ine very social media possible, don't read my tweets, seriously. _but follow me_ 😳😀
+📫 How to reach me: @josecatalani, I have account in very social media possible, don't read my tweets, seriously. _but follow me_ 😳😀

 😄 Pronouns: he/him